Yesterday I went to the Auckland Art Gallery. And guess what? It’s always free. Yay!!

 C’est la vie.
 I knew it would happen some day.

 My not-so-good book is called Wives of War.
 Don’t read it.
-I can’t put it down because the only book that has ever defeated me is Atlas Shrugged and I can’t let another book beat me.
+I can’t stop reading it because the only book that has ever defeated me is Atlas Shrugged and I can’t let another book beat me.
 But it’s not great…it seems like it’s written by Laura Ingalls Wilder or Polyanna or by someone who is completely romanticizing what it would be like to be a WWII nurse.
+It’s crap.